reijer-dev/decompiler-benchmarking/README.md

     - See the CLI help for the producer and assessor

 ### Hardware Requirements
-RAM: >= 12GB (because the retdec decompiler uses op to 3GB per process, and 4 instances run in parallel) CPU cores: 4
+RAM: >= 16GB (because the retdec decompiler uses op to 3GB per process, and 4 instances run in parallel) CPU cores: 4
 CPU frequency: >= 1.1 GHz

+NB: When limited resources are available, the /debm/debm/containers folder contains a container_000_pruned folder.
+To reproduce a less-weighted result, rename container_000 to container_000_original, and container_000_pruned to container_000.
+After that, run "./assess-retdec.sh 0"

 ### Proprietary Software or Data Requirements